Women in the Quran: Maryam (Mary)

 As a young girl and a virgin, Mary stayed in the Mihrab, where she received "glad tidings of a word (kalima) from God" about her giving birth to a "pure son".
 In Sura 19, the angel Gabriel, sent by God, says to Mary, "I am only your Lord's messenger, to give you a pure boy."

 The Quran also states the conception of Jesus by Mary was miraculous:

 Islamic scholars have long debated this happening, specifically the meaning of "spirit" (ruh) and the "word" (kalima) that Mary received from God.
 If she were informed of things to come by God's word, even through his angel, and infused with God's spirit, was Mary, then, a Quranic prophet?
 Scholars who focus on the literal meaning of the text have found proof of her prophethood, for "she differs from other Quranic women in nature and life experiences".
 Yet, perhaps because of her sex, Mary's prophethood is not widely accepted.

-Nevertheless, Mary is still revered by many Muslims, mostly women, throughout the Islamic world.
+Nevertheless, Mary is still revered by all Muslims throughout the Islamic world.
 She is praised in the Quran: "Behold! the angels said: 'O Mary!
 God hath chosen thee and purified thee – chosen thee above the women of all nations.'"

 In Sura 21:91 Mary is revealed as a sign (ayah) from God: "And she who guarded her chastity.
 Then We breathed into her of Our spirit, and We made her and her son a sign for the worlds."

 Sura 66 establishes Mary as the "example for believers" because of her chastity, obedience, and faith; however, "religious authorities have attempted to define the social applicability of Mary's qualities, that is, the facets of her model status suited for emulation."
 When Gabriel informs her of God's plan, Mary wonders: “How can I have a son when no man has ever touched me, nor am I unchaste?”
 Later, "the pains of childbirth drove her to the trunk of a palm-tree.
 She said:“Alas!
 I wish I had died before this, and was a thing long forgotten!".
 But she was comforted by God.

 Mary also appears in Quran 3, where she and her story are closely connected to that of her guardian, the prophet Zakariyya.
 The angel's words about the birth of John to Zakariyya (Sura 3:39) are almost identical to those on Jesus's (Sura 3:45).
 Similarly, both respond by questioning the message (Sura 3:40;47) and receive the same answer.